rebelsky/csc207c/_labs/hash-table-probing.md

 ### Exercise 0: Code Reading

+_Driver: **A**_

-Scan through the code so that you understand what methods are available and what approaches are used.
+Scan through the code for probed hash tables so that you understand what methods are available and what approaches are used.
 Make notes on areas that are likely to be problematic.

 a.
 What methods are not yet implemented?

 b.
 What parts of the code are likely to have problems?
 Why?

 ### Exercise 1: Duplicate keys

+_Driver: **A**_

 As you may have noted, the code for `set` does not check to see if the key is already being used.
 The introductory notes therefore observe that this is a potential bug that should be fixed.